Sarahg12/Calculator-Scanner/README.md

 + Add support for comments
 + Create suite of tests
 + Figure out how to scan multi-line comments without pulling the entire file into memory
++ Add better debug information when a bad token is present (line/col info)
++ Modularize code into different files